mukesh-mike/sophos-login-client/README.md

 # sophos-login-client
-This Login Client is build to get connected to wifi only in thapar university.
+This Login Client is build to get connected to university wifi(only in thapar university).

 How to use: